jenkinsci/datadog-plugin/README.md

 **Note**: Git `branch` tag is available when using the [Git Plugin][7].

-## Release Process

-### Overview

-The [jenkinsci/datadog-plugin][8] repository handles the most up-to-date changes made to the Datadog Plugin, as well as issue tickets revolving around that work.
-Releases are merged to the [Jenkins-CI git repository for the Datadog-plugin][9], and represents the source used for plugin releases found in the [Update Center][3] in your Jenkins installation.

-Every commit to the repository triggers the Jenkins Org CI pipeline defined in the `Jenkinsfile` at the root folder of the source code.

-A list of releases is available at [jenkinsci/datadog-plugin/releases][10].

-### How to release

-To release a new Datadog-plugin version:

-1. Change the project version in the [pom.xml][11] from `x.x.x-SNAPSHOT` to the updated version number you would like to see.
-2. Add an entry for the new release number to the [CHANGELOG.md][12] file, and ensure that all changes are listed accurately.
-3. Clone the repository and checkout the `master` branch.
-4. For repository admins only - Trigger the release by running the following command `mvn -DlocalCheckout=true release:prepare release:perform`.
-If the command completes successfully, then the newly updated plugin should be available from the Jenkins [Update Center][3] within ~4 hours (plus mirror propagation time).

 ## Issue Tracking

-GitHub's built-in issue tracking system is used to track all issues relating to this plugin: [jenkinsci/datadog-plugin/issues][13].
+GitHub's built-in issue tracking system is used to track all issues relating to this plugin: [jenkinsci/datadog-plugin/issues][8].
 However, given how Jenkins plugins are hosted, there may be issues that are posted to JIRA as well.
-You can check [this jenkins issue][14] for those issue postings.
+You can check [this jenkins issue][9] for those issue postings.

-**Note**: [Unresolved issues on JIRA mentioning Datadog][15].
+**Note**: [Unresolved issues on JIRA mentioning Datadog][10].

 ## Changes

-See the [CHANGELOG.md][12].
+See the [CHANGELOG.md][11].

 ## How to contribute code

 First of all and most importantly, **thank you** for sharing.

-If you want to submit code, fork this repository and submit pull requests against the `master` branch.
-For more information, checkout the [contributing guidelines][16] for the Datadog Agent.
+Checkout the [contributing guidelines][12] before you submit an issue or a pull request.

-Check out the [development document][17] for tips on spinning up a quick development environment locally.
+Checkout the [development document][13] for tips on spinning up a quick development environment locally.

-## Manual testing

-To keep track of testing procedures for ensuring proper functionality of the Datadog Plugin on Jenkins, there is a [testing document][17].

 [1]: https://plugins.jenkins.io/datadog
 [2]: http://updates.jenkins-ci.org/download/war/1.580.1/jenkins.war